 Tips for Safer Mobile Phone Use

 When talking on your phone, keep phone as far away from your head and body as possible.
 Use loudspeaker or and airtube wired headset.
-Bluetooth is not safe.

-Avoid carrying your powered on phone on your body.
+Avoid carrying your powered-on phone on your body.
 Smart phones emit radiation constantly even when you are not actively using them.
-Ideally turn to airplane mode and switch off when carrying.
+Ideally turn to Airplane Mode and switch off when carrying.